intel/neural-compressor/docs/engine.md

 q_model.save(args.output_model)

 ```
-The output_model is the generated int8 ir of engine. you can also test the benchmark of the engine model
+The output_model is the generated int8 ir of the execution engine.
+You are encouraged to test the benchmark in a bare-metal way.

 ```
 from neural_compressor.experimental import Benchmark, common